joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 ### Exercise 0.2: Getting the starter code

 This week, I've provided you with some starter code.
 We'll use git to get this code.
 Git is installed with Laragon, so we can use the Laragon terminal to get the code.
-If you are working from home, you'll need to install git (see, https://git-scm.com/downloads).

 ![](./assets/11.open_terminal.png)